 - In the Build a Proxy wizard, select Reverse proxy (most common), and click Next.

 If a proxy already exists with this name, just enter a different name, such as

-The Project Base Path is part of the URL used to make requests to your API.
+The Proxy Base Path is part of the URL used to make requests to your API.
 Apigee Edge uses the URL to match and route incoming requests to the proper API proxy.

 Be sure to use http and not https.
 This defines the target URL that Apigee Edge invokes on a request to the API proxy.

 - Click Next.

 - On the Security page, select Pass through (none) as the security option, and click Next.

 - On the Virtual Hosts page, click Next.